 - We start from the beginning, and build skill, positive attitude, strength, and ability of your body mind and spirit each week.

-- Good behavior and discipline of body and mind
+- Good behavior and strength of mind.

-- Injury prevention by changing unhealthy stretches, exercises, and movement patterns
+- Injury prevention by changing unhealthy stretches, exercises, and movement patterns.

-- Confidence, determination, positive spirit by keeping going even when we really use the body
+- Confidence, determination, positive spirit by keeping going even when we really use the body.

-- History and principles of Martial arts, Martial arts around the world, stances, kicks, blocks, punches, strikes, slips, falls, open and closed hand, tactics, more.
+- History and principles of martial arts, martial arts around the world, stances, kicks, blocks, punches, strikes, slips, falls, open and closed hand, tactics, more.

 - Transferring healthy movement, breathing, focus, and positive thinking, not only to class but daily life.